Obama asks for power to reorganise six federal agencies

 The proposal is seen as an attempt to counter Republican criticisms that Mr Obama is a big-government liberal.

-With November's general election on the horizon, it is not clear whether congressional Republicans will grant Mr Obama's request for such reorganisational powers.'Not OK'
+With November's general election on the horizon, it is not clear whether congressional Republicans will grant Mr Obama's request for such reorganisational powers.

 The authority to make such changes was last wielded when President Ronald Reagan was in office.

 Lawmakers are expected to vote on whether to bestow it on Mr Obama within the next 90 days.

 "With this authority, we'd help businesses grow, save businesses time and save taxpayer dollars," Mr Obama said, as he outlined the plan at the White House.